wunderwald/RespFish/Code/README.md

 Both scripts publish to LSL with the same interface, so they are drop-in replacements for each other.

-> **Creating for new sources:** Any script that opens an `pylsl.StreamOutlet` and pushes float samples will work.
-The bridge discovers streams by name — no configuration needed on the app side.
+> **Creating new data sources:** Any script that opens an `pylsl.StreamOutlet` and pushes float samples will work.
+The bridge discovers streams by name, no configuration needed on the app side. **Data streams must be normalized float values in range [0.0, 1.0].**

 ---